top of page

 Cara was imported from the UK as a puppy.
 She was bred by a gamekeeper and her sire and dam are both worked as pick up dogs.
 Her sire is Athollridge Gael.
 Gael is the mainstay of Kirsty’s picking up team and she has described him as an ‘honest dog’.
 Very good game finder, keen, solid and totally reliable.
 A kind dog who knows his job and is easy to live with.
 Her dam is Heasleydrive Golden Pixie.
 Cara's breeder described Pixie as a good steady dog he can rely on.

 Chance just turned 10 in Dec.
 Chance is easy to train and loves to work.
 He's also happy to curl up on the couch and snuggle.
 His owner describes him as the dog of a lifetime.
 He has his MH title and also his UDX title.
+He is working towards achieving his OTCH.

 He is clear on DNA.
 OFA Good hips, Normal elbows, normal heart, normal eyes.